romanzipp/Laravel-Blockade/README.md

 Blockade offers a simple way to share access to development or staging environments only by typing in a password.
 The authenticating user will return the intended URL after a successful login.
 The built in [Laravel Maintenance Mode](https://laravel.com/docs/8.x/configuration#maintenance-mode) uses a different approach by denying access in deployment or maintenance procedures.

+#### Do we need yet another access control package?

+Yes!
+From my experience, other maintenance mode packages (and similar) only rely on one authentication method which is either cookie or session based.
+When working on many projects with different tech stacks, some drivers like session storage in API-only projects are simply not available.
+Blockade is meant to solve this issue by combining several auth mechanisms in one package.

 ## Installation

 ```